smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 project.
 They made the entire process incredibly simple which I think is why it took off the way it did.
 The process goes like this:

-1. When you created a new pull request a build would automatically start.
+1. Creating a build automatically starts a preflight build
-2. The pull request would be updated as the build/tests progressed.
+2. As the preflight progresses the pull request is updated
-3. The build finishing or failing would update the pull request and email the creator
+3. When the preflight finishes or fails an email is sent
-4. Additional builds can be triggered as needed or if more changes are added
+4. More preflights can be triggered as needed

 We had a CI pipeline, but it would often break due to the number of developers committing to it.
 It also took a hours to run which mean if it broke it would